zgmf2000/spring-training/readme.md

 Spring Training
 =================

-Run the following commands in your Terminal:
+To begin, run the following commands in your Terminal:
 * mvn compile
 * mvn spring-boot:run